Mt. Hood Hikes

 - 2분 분량

-First thing first, many of the popular hiking spots in Mt.
+First things first, many of the popular hiking spots in Mt.
 Hood National Forest don't have free parking.
-To keep things flexible and anxiety-free I recommend spending $5 to get a National Forest Recreation Day Pass online before you go.
-No need of day pass if you carry a Northwest Forest Pass ($30/yr) or Interagency Pass ($80/yr) so don't forget to bring it if you have one!
+To keep things flexible and anxiety-free, I recommend spending $5 to get a National Forest Recreation Day Pass online before you go.
+You won't need a day pass if you carry a Northwest Forest Pass ($30/yr) or Interagency Pass ($80/yr), so don't forget to bring it if you have one!

-Low elevation trails in Pacific Northwest are known for being relatively insect-free especially for how green and wet it can get.
+Low elevation trails in the Pacific Northwest are known for being relatively insect-free, especially for how green and wet it can get.
 This is a part of what's keeping me in Oregon to be frank, albeit a minor one.
-However, trails with a bit of altitudes will be buggier than you might've experienced in other parts of PNW.
-So if you were to pack a bug spray just once during your trip, it should be on the day you go up to Mt.
+However, trails with a bit of altitude will be buggier than you might've experienced in other parts of PNW.
+So if you only pack a bug spray once during your trip, it should be on the day you go up to Mt.
 Hood.

 Maybe you are here to mainly picnic and relax.
 Maybe you are here to conquer some serious elevation gain.
 Maybe you are somewhere in between, looking for a bit of exercise but need time/energy left for an afternoon activity.
 I bet you'll have a great time no matter which case - browse some of the most loved Mt.
 Hood trails below and pick whatever sounds like your cup of tea!